 In the ancient world, the one who sits on the king’s right hand has to be the king’s equal.
 When one king came to visit another, he would sit at the host king’s right hand.

-They are assigned specifically to care for us, and this care begins at infancy as Mat.
+Their work is not finished, they are ministering spirits serving those who inherit salvation.
+Mat.
 18:10 describes “See that you do not despise one of these little ones, for I say to you that their angels in heaven continually see the face of My Father who is in heaven.

 Their care for us continues throughout our lives as Ps.
 91:11 To guard you in all your ways.
-The existence of guardian angels does not mean that nothing bad happens to believers for bad things at times do happen to believers.
+The existence of guardian angels does not mean that nothing bad happens.
 They guard in the sense that nothing will happen to believers outside the will of God.

 Angels observe our sufferings 1 Cor.
 4:9 “God has exhibited us apostles last of all, as men condemned to death; because we have become a spectacle to the world, both to angels and to men.”

 When a believer dies, his soul is escorted to Heaven by angels as Yeshua relates in the parable of the rich man and poor Lazarus in Lk.
 16:22.
 Now the poor man died and was carried away by the angels to Abraham’s bosom; and the rich man also died and was buried.